lesborg/LESB/readme.md

 a work in progress, whose additions are mostly based on what yet-unclassified books find their way onto a certain bookshelf.

+In a collection sorted using the LESB, books are first grouped together by the language they are written in; Sort the language groupings by alphebetical order of their ISO 639-3 code; the exception to this protocol is when the ISO 639-3 code is offensive, outdated, or otherwise no longer applicable in good concience; in such a case, create or find a consensus around a code based on the language name deemed most socially concious and put the books under that code.

 # List of Classes

 - **A**: General Works